 So, the next time someone says: ‘Hey, you heard of this [insert shiny new thing]?
 I reckon we should be on that.’

-Is it the right way to reach your audience?
+Is it the right way, the right medium to reach your audience?
 Or just the newest?

 Argue on the audience’s behalf.

 Lose that battle, and even the best copy in the world is not going to work.